Do you love coffee? I do.

 A diverse menu of coffee drinks, along with teas like chai and matcha, is followed by three smoothies.
 No food here!
 Enjoy your coffee and read about the founders, who are a Guatemalan-American couple: he’s Guatemalan of Mayan descent, and she’s a native of Wisconsin, USA.

-With an aesthetically-pleasing blog, you’ll learn that the founders and staff are devoted to their religion and how it keeps them grounded, devoted to their mission for passion and hope.
+We learned that the founders and staff are devoted to their religion and how it keeps them grounded, devoted to their mission for passion and hope.

 Find it here!
 6 Calle Oriente # 6, Antigua, Guatemala